stephanbrez/auto-py-env/README.md

 - `1`: Basic validation with `yamllint` and external command checks.
 - `2`: Full validation with additional checks for dangerous packages and untrusted channels.

-Set the level in `conda-auto-activate.sh`:
+Set the level in `auto-py-env.sh`:

 ```bash
 STRICTNESS_LEVEL=1